 - Taking a Dinner Cruise Down the Yantze: Food was good, company was good, views were good, and this was one of the only times wine was available….enough said.

 - Family Homestay Everyone’s experience was so different from one and others.
 We all felt really bad for Cassie who was probably the most excited about the family stay and had one of the least pleasant experiences.
 The family that she stayed with had an elderly grandfather who stayed away all night and watched her.
-I on the other hand had a very pleasant, yet a bit uncomfortable visit with a very kind family.
+I, on the other hand, had a very pleasant, yet a bit uncomfortable visit with a very kind family.
 A young couple picked me up at the hotel with a small bag in their hand.
 The bag contained two dictionaries.
 While both parents spoke some English, understanding each other was a chore.
 The husband, Wu bo Zhu and his wife May were both teachers at a local university.
-Their young teen age daughter could speak English, but really wasn’t too interested in interacting with me.
+Their young teenage daughter could speak English but really wasn’t too interested in interacting with me.
 We took a taxi and I got the feeling that the family did not own a car.
 They lived in a nice apartment.
-Any foreigner in China must be registered with the local police station if they are spending night at a private residence, so we walked into the local police station closes to their apartment.
-The idea that we had to register me with the police was intimidating, but the small police stations was not a whole lot different than what we would expect in the U.S. There was a very handsome, serious looking young male police officer at the front window.
-There was a kind looking police woman at a dest behind the window with a two or three year old boy playing on the bench beside her.
-The child was very active and when he smiled his whole face just beamed, and he was smiling most of the time we were in the police station.
+Any foreigner in China must be registered with the local police station if they are spending the night at a private residence, so we walked into the local police station closes to their apartment.
+The idea that we had to register me with the police was intimidating, but the small police stations was not a whole lot different than what we would expect in the U.S. There was a very handsome, serious-looking young male police officer at the front window.
+There was a kind looking policewoman at a dest behind the window with a two or three-year-old boy playing on the bench beside her.
+The child was very active and when he smiled his whole face just beamed, and he was smiling most of the time we were at the police station.
 At one point he motioned toward me and said something.
-May giggled and told me he had called me grandmother, but I think he had probably said something like strange old lady.
-At any rate, he kept me entertained for the 30 minutes or so it took to get me registered to stay in the neighborhood over night.
-Each of the police officers took my staying with a local family very seriously.
+May giggled and told me he had called me grandmother, but I think he had probably said something like the strange old lady.
+At any rate, he kept me entertained for the 30 minutes or so it took to get me registered to stay in the neighborhood overnight.
+Each of the police officers took me staying with a local family very seriously.
 They had each looked at my passport several times, looked up information on the computer, and asked questions about my purpose for being in China and their local neighborhood.
-The family took me sight seeing and back to their apartment where May, Wu’s sister and I washed our hands and then made fresh dumpling.
+The family took me sightseeing and back to their apartment where May, Wu’s sister and I washed our hands and then made fresh dumpling.
 Wu laughed at May and told her that her dumplings were ugly but would still taste good.
 I am sure that my dumplings were much more ugly than May’s, but Wu was much too polite to say so.
 They also took me to a very upscale hot pot restaurant, The Small Swan, for dinner and a show.
 I was the only westerner in the restaurant for the entire three hours or so that we were there.
 The show was fabulous.
 Women in elaborate costumes and headdress danced and sang.
 An MC in a sparkly silver suit jacket welcomed the guest from America and all eyes turned to me.
 He told me that the music reached all languages before he sang something lovely in Chinese.
 The showcase of the whole performance was by far the Face Changer.
 I had never seen anything like it.
 An elaborately costumed man danced around the stage, dramatically revealing changing masked faces.
 Sometimes the mask changed as he swept his arm across his face, but as the performance continued the face changes took place quicker and sometimes simply with the tilt of his head.
 It really was an incredible show demonstrating a kind of lost art, much like that of a special kind of magic.